ilyYILDIRIM/ilyasYildirim_2305041006_BasicProgramming2_FinalAssignment/README.md

 # ilyasYildirim_2305041006_BasicProgramming2_FinalAssignment
-Here is an English summary text that you can use in your project report or presentation.
-It is based on the instructions you provided and the contents of your three Python files (tsubasaMain.py, players.py, and saveSystem.py):

 Project Summary: Captain Tsubasa Football Match Simulation
 Course: Basic Programming 2
 Topic: Simulation of an Event from a Film or Game